OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-059.md

 ## Psalm 59:14

-> They return at evening, they howl like a dog,
+> They return at evening, they growl like a dog,
-> And prowl around the city.
+> And roam around the city.

 ## Psalm 59:15

 > They wander about for food,
-> And murmur if they are not satisfied.
+> And grumble if they are not satisfied.

 ## Psalm 59:16

 > But as for me, I will sing of Your strength;
 > Yes, I will joyfully sing of Your mercy in the morning,
 > For You have been my refuge
-> And a place of refuge on the day of my distress.
+> And a place of shelter on the day of my distress.

 ---